0fajarpurnama0/0fajarpurnama0.github.io/_posts/2020-10-24-my-undergraduate-english-assignment-collection.md

 When entering the market, he saw a lot of duck traders.
 "I would like to buy two ducks with this money!" he said to a merchant.
 The traders were surprised, because the buyer was simply taking two ducks and handed over ringgit coin.
 Actually, he still had money left, but he soon left and ignored the change.
 "What a strange man," thought the duck traders.
 "He did not bid and did not ask for any change," he thought again as he saves the ringgit coin.

 On the way home, Pan Belog went through a river which was deep.
 In the heart occurred, wanted to know the state of the duck, the ducks were very fat.
 His wife is definitely excited about getting the fat duck.
 Bur!
 Geek, geek, geek!
 The ducks were thrown into a river.
-The duck’s merry.
+The duck's merry.
 They swim back and forth.
 Immerse the entire body, then floating back.

 "Brazen!" yelled pan Belog.
 "The merchant had tricked me!" he said.
 Stupid man thinks the ducks are fake animal.
 His body was only composed of the feathers, while the body is empty.